Walnut: Allergic potential

+Uses

+Culinary

 Walnut meats are available in two forms: in their shells or de-shelled.
 Due to processing, the meats may be whole, halved, or in smaller portions.
 All walnuts can be eaten on their own (raw, toasted, or pickled), or as part of a mix such as muesli, or as an ingredient of a dish: e.g. walnut soup, walnut pie, walnut coffee cake, banana cake, brownie, fudge.
 Walnuts are often candied or pickled.
 Pickled walnuts that are the whole fruit can be savory or sweet depending on the preserving solution.

 Walnuts may be used as an ingredient in other foodstuffs.
-Walnut is an important ingredient in baklava, Circassian chicken, chicken in walnut sauce, and poultry or meat ball stew from Iranian cuisine.
+Walnut is an important ingredient in baklava, Circassian chicken, potica (a traditional festive pastry from Slovenia), satsivi (chicken in walnut sauce), tarator (a summer soup in Bulgarian cuisine), and poultry or meat ball stew from Iranian cuisine.

 Walnuts are also popular as an ice cream topping, and walnut pieces are used as a garnish on some foods.

 Nocino is a liqueur made from unripe green walnuts steeped in alcohol with syrup added.

 Walnut oil is available commercially and is chiefly used as a food ingredient, particularly in salad dressings.
 It has a low smoke point, which limits its use for frying.